robertej09/ramadda-docker/README.md

 Customize the default `docker-compose.yml` to decide:

 -   which RAMADDA image you want to run
--   which port will map to port `8081`
+-   which port will map to Tomcat port `8080`
 -   which local directory will map to the RAMADDA `/data/repository` directory
 -   which local directory will map to the Tomcat `/usr/local/tomcat/logs` directory
 -   which local directory will map to the RAMADDA `/data/repository/logs` directory